 Table of Contents

 An enzyme is a biomolecule that can be synthesized biologically (naturally occurring) or through other processes (synthetically).
-Its major function is to act as a catalyst that speeds up a particular chemical reaction without itself being changed in the process.
+Its main function is to act as a catalyst to speed up a reaction without itself being changed in the process.

 The amino acids are joined together by peptide bonds.
-The type and the sequence of amino acids in an enzyme protein are encoded by the DNA in the cell that produces them.
+The type and the sequence of amino acids in an enzyme protein structure are encoded by the DNA in the cell that produces them.
 While not all enzymes are proteins, not all proteins are enzymes as well.

 Enzymes are usually classified and named according to the reactions they catalyze.
 The International Union of Biochemistry and Molecular Biology have developed a nomenclature for enzymes, the EC numbers.
 They are as follows: